 As those same teenagers leave education and hit the job market, what does this mean for your B2B marketing strategy's social activity and how could adopting instagram for your inbound marketing strategy help you to solve the business challenges facing B2B organisations today?

-At time of writing in the UK, seven our of every ten of adults has at least one social networking profile.
+At time of writing in the UK, almost eight out of every ten of adults has at least one social profile.
 But having a social media account is different to actively using your social media account.
 Social platforms often talk about growth using the amount of new users each month as a growth metric.
-That’s great, but how many are actually engaged in the platform?
+That’s great, but how many of those users are actually engaged?

 If users aren’t active and you're using those growth figures to inform your social strategy, then your tactics may well fall short.

 If you're in the B2B space, you might have immediately discounted Instagram as something pretty that won't have much impact on your inbound marketing strategy, never mind long-term business growth.
 Actually, despite LinkedIn having the largest B2B audience, it's Instagram that reportedly boasts the most engagement (remember that active users are the important ones).

 One way you can leverage the platform is to give an insight into your business' core values, a behind the scenes of how things are run.
 It can also be useful for getting the right hires as you're showing them exactly what you as a business are all about.